BranchMetrics/branch-deep-linking-public-api/README.md

 : The amount of credit to redeem.

 **bucket** _optional_
 : The name of the bucket to use.
-If none is specified, defaults to 'default'
+If none is specified, defaults to 'default'.

 #### Returns

-Nothing if successful, or 402 error if not enough credits were available to redeem (this operation is atomic, meaning if two callers try and redeem the same user's credits at the same time, only one will succeed).
+Nothing if successful, or 402 error if not enough credits were available to redeem (this operation is [atomic](http://stackoverflow.com/questions/15054086/what-does-atomic-mean-in-programming), meaning if two callers try and redeem the same user's credits at the same time, only one will succeed).

-### Getting the credit history
+### Getting the Credit History

 #### Endpoint